 Projects include ways to raise heavy weight pigs without castration and the certification of all fish species.
-We have been working on responsible seafood sourcing for more than 20 years and our suppliers only source fish from fisheries or farmed aquaculture operations that are responsibly managed.
 We have also undertaken work on prawn eyestalk ablation and, along with our supplier, are dedicated to ending the practice.

 We recognise a number of independent third-party standards for wild caught and farmed fish including the Marine Stewardship Council (MSC) and Aquaculture Stewardship Council.
 Of our own-brand fish and shellfish, 90.7% comes from verified third party responsible sources with a further 5% engaged in Fishery Improvement Projects (FIPs).